dshanske/simple-location/readme.md

 ## Changelog ##

+### 3.7.0 ( 2019-04-13 )
+* Do not return maps if location is protected
+* Set Micropub posts with location to public visibility
+* Do not save raw weather data on Micropub
+* Enhance post filter to include all visibilities
+* Add location visibility column to posts
+* Fix storage of timezone on Micropub entries
+* Update airport data
+* Add bulk edit post location visibility
+* Automatically add private location on Micropub post
+* Clean up data on loading settings page
+###
 ### 3.6.4 ( 2019-04-01 )
 * Fix/update default map styles for Mapbox
 * Add default map style now available for Bing